Numerical analysis of three-dimensional magnetohydrodynamic effects in an inductively coupled plasma wind tunnel: Plasmatron X facility: problem description and simulation setup

-\subsection{Plasmatron X facility: problem description and simulation setup}
+\section{Plasmatron X facility: problem description and simulation setup}

-The multi-physics computational framework discussed above is used to simulate the \SI{350}{\kilo\watt} Plasmatron X facility at UIUC.
-The schematic of the torch section is shown in \cref{fig:pX_torch}.
-The torch has two injectors: central injection consisting of \num{15} holes which are inclined \SI{15}{\degree} down and have \SI{24}{\degree} swirl angle, and sheath gas injection consisting of \num{72} holes and inject gas straight in the axial direction.
-For simplification, both injectors are assumed to be continuous annular injectors.
-For all the simulations, mass flows in the central and the sheath gas injection are kept fixed to be \SI{0.86}{\gram/\second} and \SI{7.13}{\gram/\second} respectively.
-The gas mixture considered for all the simulations is the 11-species air mixture: $\mathcal{S} = \left\{\mathrm{e}^-, \, \mathrm{N}_2, \, \mathrm{O}_2, \, \mathrm{NO},\mathrm{N},\, \mathrm{O}, \, \mathrm{N^+_2}, \, \mathrm{O^+_2},\, \mathrm{NO^+},\, \mathrm{N^+},\, \mathrm{O^+}\right\}$.
-The Plasmatron X facility has three kinds of nozzles: one straight and the other two converging-diverging.
-For this work, only the straight nozzle (of length \SI{129.54}{\milli\meter} and diameter \SI{100}{\milli\meter}) has been considered at the end of the torch. \cref{fig:pX_torch_domain} shows the computational domain for plasma used for the simulation, which consists of the torch and the straight nozzle.
-It is to be noted that the term torch will refer to the torch along with the straight nozzle throughout this paper.
-The inductor coil has three turns with a rectangular cross-section.
-The frequency of the coils for the facility is \SI{2.1}{\mega\hertz} and remains fixed for all the simulations.
+The multi-physics computational framework discussed above is used to simulate the \SI{350}{\kilo\watt} Plasmatron X facility at UIUC. \cref{fig:pX_torch} illustrates the schematic of the torch section \cite{oruganti2023modeling,kumar2024modeling}.
+The torch incorporates two types of gas injection systems: a central injector with 15 angled holes (inclined downward at \SI{15}{\degree} and imparting a \SI{24}{\degree} swirl), and a sheath injector composed of 72 holes aligned along the axial direction.
+For modeling purposes, both injection systems are idealized as continuous annular inlets.
+Throughout all simulations, the mass flow rates are held constant at \SI{0.86}{\gram/\second} for the central injector and \SI{7.13}{\gram/\second} for the sheath gas.
+The working fluid in all cases is an 11-species air mixture: \textbf{$\mathcal{S} = \left\{\mathrm{e}^-, \, \mathrm{N}_2, \, \mathrm{O}_2, \, \mathrm{NO},\mathrm{N},\, \mathrm{O}, \, \mathrm{N^+_2}, \, \mathrm{O^+_2},\, \mathrm{NO^+},\, \mathrm{N^+},\, \mathrm{O^+}\right\}$}.
+Among the three available nozzle configurations in the Plasmatron X facility, one straight and two of the converging-diverging type, this study focuses exclusively on the straight nozzle.
+This nozzle measures \SI{129.54}{mm} in length and has a diameter of \SI{100}{mm}, positioned downstream of the torch.
+The induction system comprises a three-turn coil with a rectangular cross-section.
+All simulations are conducted at a fixed coil operating frequency of \SI{2.1}{\mega\hertz}.
 Gravity has been applied in the negative $y$ direction, where the axis of the torch is along the $x$ direction.
-It is to be highlighted that during the operation of the facility, only a part of the operating power goes to the plasma due to several inefficiencies.
-Hence, the powers reported in this paper for all the simulations are accompanied by the corresponding efficiencies.
-The power fed into the simulations via Joule heating is the product of the operating power during the experiments multiplied by the corresponding efficiency.
+It is to be highlighted that during the operation of the facility, only a part of the operating power goes to the plasma due to several inefficiencies (such as the coupling efficiency between the inductor coils and the plasma, power lost in the inductor coils and matching networks, \emph{etc.}).
+Hence, the powers reported in this paper for all the simulations are accompanied by the corresponding overall efficiencies $\eta$ given as: